 - For more forest cover: If you start your walk on the path leading up from Ilia Rogkakou, you can climb through pine woods for about 20 minutes before joining the zigzag path mentioned above.
 Ilia Rogkakou is the name of the west side of the circular road that winds around the base of Lycabettus (this road changes its name several times).
 The Number 60 bus to Lycabettus goes along this road.
 The path begins at a set of stone steps on the uphill side of the road.
 It is pretty and fragrant but also steep in places and slippery from pine needles.

-- The walk or drive from Sarantapichou: Sarantapicho is the names of the circular road at the base of the hill on the north side.
+- The walk or drive from Sarantapichou: Sarantapicho is the name of the circular road at the base of the hill on the north side.
 There is a paved road, that zigzags up from this direction to a T-junction.
 If you turn right at this junction, you reach a small parking area for the cave Church of St Isidore.
 There are steep steps up from the parking to the cave but, unfortunately, unless you are lucky enough to arrive in time for a special feast day, this church and the path to it are usually closed.
 Continue on this road to the next small parking area.
-At the western end of this parking area a sign leads to steps that arrive at the bottom of the popular zigzag path. interrupted by several short flights of steps, to the viewing platform.
+At the western end of this parking area a sign leads to steps that arrive at the bottom of the popular zigzag path.

 - The drive from Sarantapichou or Daskalogianni: At the t-junction, turn left this will lead you to the large parking area for the Lycabettus Theater.
 There is also a road from Daskalogianni that rises from the east side of the hill to the theater parking.
 From the theater, a path heads uphill and west to the viewing area.
 It is a wide paved path with several short flights of steps.
 This is probably the easiest way up for walkers.
 The path is lit at night and has a handrail and views to the north.